kumogire/urlshortener/README.md

 ## Installation & Running

+1. Download the project from Github - https://github.com/kumogire/urlshortener
+2. Open your local CLI and navigate to the project folder
+3. Continue with the installation instructions

 ### Install PHP Dependencies

-> Remember: You need to be in the root folder of the project to run these commands.
+> **Remember:** You need to be in the root folder of the project to run these commands.

 ```console
 composer install